RFS Endorsement Process

 Any candidate who receives an RFS endorsement must agree to the following:

-- Having a field program as a central component of the campaign where the candidate participates by knocking on doors and calling voters directly.
+- Having a field program as a central component of the campaign where the candidate participates by knocking on doors (when safe due to COVID-19) and calling voters directly.

 - Fundraising using best practices and using all available mechanisms including but not limited to: call time, events, email, online and in-person meetings.